NexitSrl/aiutino-sdk/README.md

 ## AIutino SDK for Java

-The AIutino SDK is build under Java 11 LTS and is distributed in .jar format to be easy to import into any IDE project.
+The AIutino SDK is build under Java 8 and is distributed in .jar format to be easy to import into any IDE project.
-Currently it requires Java 11 or higher version.
+Currently it requires **Java 8** or higher version.

+## AIutino SDK for Python

+*Coming soon*

+## AIutino SDK for .NET

+*Coming soon*